 Pros:

-- Entire plastic tray is reusable
+- The entire plastic tray is reusable

-- Each cell has dedicated drainage hole
+- Each cell has a dedicated drainage hole

 - Deep 1.8" cells allow for more root development.